Women’s leadership and political participation

 UN Women advocates for legislative and constitutional reforms to ensure women’s fair access to political spheres—as voters, candidates, elected officials and civil service members.
 We collaborate with UN country teams and work with civil society on programmes so that elections uphold women’s rights, including to vote and campaign free from electoral violence.

-Download a two-page thematic brief on UN Women's work on leadership and political participation.
+Download a three-page thematic brief on UN Women's work on leadership and political participation (PDF, 198KB).